harvard-lil/bag-nabit/README.md

 * Like any other BagIt file, users should be able to read metadata as a text file and directly access the underlying data.
 * Like WARC, users should be able to access request and response headers for the original source of data.
   However, unlike WARC, downloaded payloads should be directly accessible as files rather than embedded in a container format.
-* Like C2PA and wacz-auth, bags should include certificate chains showing who (based on control of a domain or email address at a particular time) vouches for the integrity of the dataset.
+* Like C2PA and wacz-auth, bags should include certificate chains showing who (based on control of a private key) vouches for the integrity of the dataset.
+* Bags should be easy to copy and back up in different archives.
+This means vouching should continue to work after a particular host (such as a library) goes offline.
+We therefore rely on the existing PKI infrastructure (such as email, domain, and document signing certificates) to establish the identity of the signer.

 Installation
 ------------